SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

     <summary><strong>Create Todo Component</strong></summary>
     <br>

-In this step, we will create a component to open a TODO in a view.
+In this step, we will create a component to open a TODO in a view in the main area.

 1. Create a new component using the Angular CLI.
     ```console